ShreyashPatil-05/FinTrackAi/Readme.md

 # FinTrack — Personal Finance Tracker

-A full-stack web application built with Django that helps users track expenses, manage income, set savings goals, and monitor subscriptions — all in one place.
+A full-stack web application built with Django that helps users track expenses, manage income, set savings goals and monitor subscriptions — all in one place.

 ---